UNO-NULLify/eCTF20/docs/internal/birdwatching.md

 This makes the issuing of commands slightly more deterministic compared to the reference, but hides the acknowledgement by the Microblaze from the processor.
 This scheme may help reduce side channel vulnerability of the embedded processor by reducing the attack surface for fault injection.
-In the reference design, such a fault injection might consist of modfying values in the command channel struct while they are in use by the Microblaze.
+In the reference design, such a fault injection might consist of modifying values in the command channel struct while they are in use by the Microblaze.

 One should note that the command register need not be a simple register.
 Each bit or group of bits can be individually read or write protected, indicate status, trigger an interrupt, or perform another special function.
 For